 That a hurricane scenario with a maximum wind speed less than a hurricane category 1 potentially can result in 10 million power outages is arguably even more surprising than the 54 million power outages related to the scenarios where the maximum wind speed is 170 knots (88 m/s).
-As mentioned in the section above, for each peak wind speed we kept the 10 scenarios with the highest number of related power outages.
-For the scenarios with a peak wind speed of 50 knots (26 m/s), the related number of power outages, from step 1, ranged from 8.2 to 10.6 million in Zone 4.
+As mentioned in the above section, for each peak wind speed, we kept the 10 scenarios with the highest number of related power outages.
+For the scenarios with a peak wind speed of 50 knots (26 m/s), the related number of power outages, from process ranged from 8.2 million to 10.6 million in zone 4.
 This illustrates the deviation between the different tracks that a hurricane might have, all with a severe impact.
 The aim of our simulations has been to provide an overview of potential future hurricane scenarios that could be considered surprising.
-These hurricane scenarios clearly demonstrate that it is not only extreme and unlikely wind speeds that potentially results in large number of power outages of the power system.
+These hurricane scenarios clearly demonstrate that it is not only extreme and unlikely wind speeds that potentially result in large number of power outages.
+Furthermore, this knowledge might be relevant when considering the need for upgrades of the power system.